Maemol/nd00333_AZMLND_C2/README.md

 ![AutoML Architecture for this project](/img/AutoML_Architecture.png)

-If we zoom inside the AutoML part, there is a nice summary diagram in the Azure AutoML documentation : https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml
+If we zoom inside the AutoML part, there is a nice summary diagram in the Azure AutoML documentation: https://docs.microsoft.com/en-us/azure/machine-learning/concept-automated-ml

 ![AutoML process](/img/automl-concept-diagram.png)